eb8ga/roversa2/mechanical/chassis/readme.md

 ### This folder contains all of the parts to create the chassis of Roversa for laser cutting

+**All parts in this folder must be cut out of 3mm stock material!**

 `bottom.dxf` is the bottom piece of the chassis

 `shelf.dxf` is the mid plane of the chassis